 Quality Management.
 A term, life sciences businesses have long associated with a slow, costly process to keep up with regulations.
 But why not use the resources spent on validating IT systems to propel your business forward instead of just documenting, that your current efforts are “within the lines”?

-According to Michael Clausen, Associate Vice President in charge of NNIT’s Compliance Test and Validation, combining proper quality management doesn’t have to end with “just a tick in the compliance report”.
+According to Michael Clausen, Associate Vice President in charge of NNIT’s Digital Assurance department, combining proper quality management doesn’t have to end with “just a tick in the compliance report”.

 – Quality assurance of IT systems has often been perceived as a kind of nuisance, something you had to deal with.
 But it’s time to change that perception.
 With technologies such as scriptless automation, proper quality management and assurance can even be used as an accelerator for your business, he emphasizes.

 The shift towards a higher degree of technology supported quality management is, according to Michael Clausen, steadily gaining traction in the life sciences sector, which both Gartner (Life Science Companies’ Digital Platform Implementation) and World Quality Report from 2018 mentions.